Coupe Van der Straeten Ponthoz: History

 It was invented in 1900 at the instigation of Count van der Straten-Ponthoz, who offered the cup to the winners of an international tournament held in Brussels featuring six teams, including the champions of Belgium (Racing Club), the Netherlands (H.V.V.) and Switzerland (Grasshopper Club).
 As these were the only existing leagues in continental Europe, the local newspapers at that time dubbed the tournament the club championship of the continent.
 Thus, the winners of the first edition, R.A.P. from the Netherlands, might be considered the first ever continental European Champions, although this title is also contested by Vienna Cricket and Football-Club, who were the winners of the first Challenge Cup in 1897, a competition between clubs in Austria-Hungary.
 However, this tournament up until the 1900–01 season, only featured teams from Vienna, so the 7–0 win by Cricket over Wiener FC 1898 on 21 November 1897 may not be regarded as the first ever truly international club final, and neither Cricket, the first ever international club champions.

 This cup tournament was held annually in Belgium from 1900 to 1907, but in 1908 this competition was replaced by the Coupe Jean Dupuich, which ran until the mid-20s.
 Besides Belgium, the Netherlands and Switzerland, clubs from England and France also participated in the competition.
 Just as the Challenge Cup is seen as the predecessor to the Mitropa Cup, established in 1927, the Coupe Van der Straeten Ponthoz is seen as the predecessor to the European Cup, established in 1955.

 1900 Coupe Van der Straeten Ponthoz

-All matches of the first edition were held at Léopold FC's ground in The Hague, and the first round saw both Belgian clubs being defeated in front of their own people, and to add salt to injury, they both lost to Dutch clubs, which then reached the final held on 16 April 1900.
+All matches of the first edition were held at Léopold FC's ground in Brussels, and the first round saw both Belgian clubs being defeated in front of their own people, and to add salt to injury, they both lost to Dutch clubs, which then reached the final held on 16 April 1900.
 In the final, the reigning Dutch champions H.V.V. lost to R.A.P.
 (1–2), who had also beaten the champions of Belgium and Switzerland on their way to lifting the trophy, which means that R.A.P. played and defeated the three reigning champions of the only existing leagues in continental Europe at the time.
 HVV led for most of the match, but two late goals from RAP's Jan van den Berg and Julius Hisgen made up for an epic turnaround.